 You’ve chosen the dress, finalised your dream venue and booked your photographer.
-The excitement of saying your vows in front of family and friends is soon to be reality but… there is an important someone that you don’t want to have your special day without!
+The excitement of saying your vows in front of family and friends is soon to be reality.
+However, there is an important someone that you don’t want to have your special day without!

 Having shared so many special moments of your life with your beloved canine friend(s), can you really imagine walking down the aisle without them there?
 They’re part of the family, so it’s natural that you feel they should be invited.